spreston/Search-SphinxsearchBundle/README.markdown

 At least one index must be defined, and you may define as many as you like.

 In the above sample configuration, `Categories` is used as a label for the index named `%sphinxsearch_index_categories%` (as defined in your `sphinxsearch.conf`).
-This allows you to avoid having to hard code raw index names inside of your code.
+This allows you to avoid having to hard code raw index names inside of your configuration.